heinzi1991/Tuggy-Boy/README.md

-# GDDII
+# Game Design and Development II

-Game Design and Development II
+This is a VR (Oculus Rift) project from our university course GDD II